Get alerts of updates about «Risk groups and their relatives»

 Residents of nursing homes are considered to be at greater risk of a severe COVID-19 disease course, based on a combination of advanced age, frailty, multiple chronic diseases, impaired functions and low activity level.

-Children continue to be infected to a lesser extent than unvaccinated adolescents and adults.
-However, for some children with a serious illness, based on a general recommendation on protection against transmission, there will be a need to arrange adapted teaching at home or in school / childcare centre after assessment by the responsible paediatrician / doctor in the specialist health service.
+However, for some children with a serious illness, based on a general recommendation on protection against infectious illnesses, there will be a need to arrange adapted teaching and activity after assessment by the responsible paediatrician.

 Pregnant and breastfeeding women